RPAS for landfill management: A Proof of Concept

 Lessons learned and experience gained from the case studies were used to guide UAV data collection in Kuujjuaq, an aboriginal community in northern Quebec.
 Positional accuracy was determined by laying photo targets on the ground at appropriate locations within the sites.
 Photo target locations were determined using a Trimble ProXRT GPS with realtime differential corrections provided by OmniStar.
 This setup gives horizontal accuracy of about 10-cm and vertical accuracy of about 30-cm.
 Photo targets were divided into Ground Control Points (GCPs) which were used in performing bundle adjustment and Check Points used in evaluating the positional accuracy of the resulting orthomosaics.

-This project was for the City of Peterborough Public Works Department which also has responsibility for Parks and Trees.
-The project site is a woodlot approximately 6 hectares in size that is situated on the southern shores of the Otonabee River and directly beside a snow dump and the city’s Waste Water Treatment Plant (WWTP).
+This project was with the City of Peterborough Public Works Department which also has responsibility for Parks and Trees.
+The project site is a woodlot approximately 6 hectares in size situated on the southern shores of the Otonabee River and directly beside a snow dump and the city’s Waste Water Treatment Plant (WWTP).
 The project is part of an on-going investigation into the apparent poor health of some trees in the woodlot.

-A multirotor UAV with its Vertical and Takeoff Landing (VTOL) capability was used to collect the aerial imagery due to the site’s proximity to WWTP buildings and Highway 7.
+A multirotor RPAS with its Vertical and Takeoff Landing (VTOL) capability was used to collect the aerial imagery due to the site’s proximity to WWTP buildings and Highway 7.
 A Sony Nex 5 mirrorless digital camera was used for the first two data collections while a MicaSense RedEdge 5-band multispectral camera was used for the third data collection.
 Photo targets were laid out within the site to serve as Ground Control Points (GCPs) and as Check Points.